iongpt/Nuggt/README.md

 This repository serves as an experimental project and should be considered with the following limitations in mind:

-* As of June 9th, 2023, Nuggt is not a fully developed project.
+* As of October 19th, 2023, Nuggt is not a fully developed project.
 We strongly recommend thorough testing before deploying the solution to ensure the security and functionality of your application.

 ## Disclaimer